 Next Art Walk is Second Saturday, April 12!

 Be sure to enjoy the next Art Walk on Second Saturday, when most shops and galleries stay open until at least 8pm or so.
 Many of the galleries host free receptions to celebrate the opening of new exhibits, while shops hold special promotions and other surprises await.
 Of course, galleries are open the rest of the month, too, so explore the arts anytime!
 And don't forget that most retail shops in our downtown carry work by local and regional artists as well--so stop in and ask while making your way from gallery to gallery.

-JOIE DE VIVRE GALLERY: Joie de Vivre celebrates its Lucky 13th Anniversary this month with an "International Show" that spotlights the Gallery's roster of Shore-based artists with international roots.
-Owner Joy Staniforth hails from Cardiff, Wales.
-Visit the Race Street Gallery in the back part of the Joie de Vivre building with a juried exhibition of 20 different regional artists.
-Meet the artists at free receptions on Second Saturdays, 5:30-7:30pm.
+JOIE DE VIVRE GALLERY: This month, Joie de Vivre features paintings by artist Bob Cullinane.
+Plus, visit the Race Street Gallery in the back part of the Joie de Vivre building with a juried exhibition of 20 different regional artists.
+Meet the artists at free receptions on Second Saturdays, 5-7:30pm.
 410 Race Street, 410.228.7000.

 • Named best "Art Gallery" on the Lower Eastern Shore in the 2013 "Free State's Finest" awards presented by Maryland Life Magazine.

 • Named "Best Art Gallery Showcasing Local Artists" in 2012 "Best of the Eastern Shore" ratings by What's Up Eastern Shore magazine.
 Also named "Best Artisan Jewelry" in 2011 and 2010 "Best of the Eastern Shore" ratings.